 - Under Printers & scanners, click on the printer you are having issues with and select Remove device.

-- Re-install the printer again following the standard procedure for the same.
+- Reinstall the printer by following the standard procedure.

-- Launch Device Manager.
-Type Device Manager in the Cortana Search box and select from the search result.
+- Type Device Manager in the Cortana Search box and select from the search result.

-- In the Device Manager window, right-click on the Printer and select Update Driver.
+- Right-click on the Printer and select Update driver.